MarcWije/CarPricePredictor/README.md

 ## Machine Learning Model

 Initially, this task was determined to be a regression problem, as the output value needed to be more or less a continuous range of prices.
+However, it was quickly apparent that *Multivariable Linear Regression* was a poor choice for the model, as many of the factors had non-linear relationships with the Price of the car, which was the desired predicted output.

+Therefore three commonly used ensemble methods were chosen: sklearn's **RandomForestRegressor**, **XGBoost Regressor**, and **LightGBM Regressor**.
+XGBoost and LightGBM used Gradient Boosting techniques in order to fit data.
+The two main metrics used to evaluate these models' performance were *R<sup>2</sup> Score* and *RMSE (Root Mean Squared Error)*.

+After much hyperparameter fine-tuning, and dataset pruning, it became apparent that LGBM consistently outperformed the other two, both in terms of accuracy along with speed.